Andoryuuta/MHW-ClassPropDump/README.md

 When finished, it will dump a file `dti_prop_dump.h` into the game folder.

+Versioned/diffable versions of the dumps are available at [https://github.com/Andoryuuta/MHW-DTI-Dumps](https://github.com/Andoryuuta/MHW-DTI-Dumps)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.